As an Amazon Associate we earn from qualifying purchases. Learn more.

 Pros

-• Strong signal and good speed for the price
+• Strong signal stability and low attenuation

 Cons